-AFLBS is unique in that all our classes are centered around the Bible.
-Whether it’s studying Genesis, the Minor Prophets, Romans, and Revelation, or going through Church History, Bible Doctrine, and Intro to Youth Ministry, you can be sure that each class will point you back to God’s Word.
+At AFLBS, all classes are centered around the Bible.
+Whether it’s studying Genesis, the Minor Prophets, Romans, and Revelation, or going through Church History, Bible Doctrine, and Intro to Youth Ministry, you can be sure that each class will point you to God’s Word.
 Download the catalog to view sample curriculum, classes offered, and course descriptions.

 Graduates of the Free Lutheran Bible School, through the study of God’s